rmit-iPSE-2024-s2/a2_s3911598/a2_s3911598/a2_s3911598Catalog.docc/a2_s3911598Catalog.md

 - **Checkmark Detection**: After the user completes the drawing, the app verifies if the drawn shape resembles a checkmark.
 If it does, the task is marked as completed.
 - **User Feedback**: This adds a gamified element to task management, making it more engaging for users to complete tasks.

-By allowing users to interact with tasks in this unique way, the gesture not only makes task completion more enjoyable but also provides instant visual feedback when the task is successfully marked as completed.
-The gesture detection is handled through custom logic in the `isCheckmarkShape` function, which analyzes the points drawn on the screen.
+The gesture detection is handled through custom logic in the isCheckmarkShape function, which analyzes the points drawn on the screen.

 ---